Watch the video above for a helpful, quick tour of the event creation/editing process!

-- The Stream Information section will display a “Join Stream” button that links to the URL entered in the Stream URL field followed by the information entered in the Dial-In Instructions field.
+- The Stream Information section will display a “Join Stream” button that links to the URL entered in the Stream URL field, followed by the information entered in the Dial-In Instructions field.
 If you’ve entered embed code in the Stream Embed Code field, the embedded stream will display in place of the “Join Stream” button.

 Check out this example Virtual event to see how the information displays.

 Hybrid should be used for events where both In-Person and Virtual attendance is offered.
-When creating a Hybrid event, all of the fields and options given to creators of In-Person and Virtual events are available – both described in detail above.
+When creating a Hybrid event, all of the fields and options are given to creators of In-Person and Virtual events are available – both described in detail above.

-When a Hybrid event is live, its page will display an “In-person and online” heading in the left info sidebar followed by the In-Person and Virtual event elements described above.
+When a Hybrid event is live, its page will display an “In-person and online” heading in the left info sidebar, followed by the In-Person and Virtual event elements described above.
 Below the Event Details section on the right, both the embedded Google Map and the Streaming Information sections will display.

 Check out this example Hybrid event to see how the information displays.

 Every event created in this system will have a photo attached.
-These photos appear on event detail pages, event listing pages, and other places such as in email digests sent to Event Seekers.
+These photos appear on event detail pages, event listing pages, and other places, such as email digests sent to Event Seekers.
 We’ve added a few dozen photos to the Photo Library for your use; however, we encourage all Event Publishers to provide their own unique images to help them stand out and create unified messaging across your various channels.